rust-windowing/winit/src/changelog/unreleased.md

 ### Added

 - Add `ActiveEventLoop::create_proxy()`.
+- On Android, map hover events to their winit equivalents.
+These events are required for accessibility.
 - On Web, add `ActiveEventLoopExtWeb::is_cursor_lock_raw()` to determine if `DeviceEvent::MouseMotion` is returning raw data, not OS accelerated, when using `CursorGrabMode::Locked`.